PaluchLabUCL/DeformingMesh3D-plugin/README.md

 - Swing javascript terminal has a shortcut execution mode.
 - Contrast adjustment tool.
 - Selecting open image returns to the current frame for swapping energies.
-- Improved 3D volume data handline, now is a DataObject.
+- Improved 3D volume data handling, now is a DataObject.
 - Created a 3D surface for volume textures.
 - Improved 3D geometry display performance.
 - python meshes have a reader and writer.